 Rules at the New Gene Leahy Mall

 There are a few rules and regulations to keep in mind before you head over to the Gene Leahy Mall.
 Of course, don’t litter or hog the provided seating.
-They also ask that you use blankets, and not tarps or other plastic materials if you want to have a picnic.
+They also ask that you use blankets, not tarps or other plastic materials, to have a picnic.
 Additionally, don’t pick flowers or take commercial photos without a permit.